tieukhoimai/mia-blog/content/articles/dimensional-part-1/index.md

 ---
 title: "Dimensional Modeling - Part 1: Basic Fact Table Techniques"
 description: "In this article, I will introduce the concept of the **Basic Fact table in Dimensional data modeling.
-This technique was first published in The Data Warehouse Toolkit: The Definitive Guide to Dimensional Modeling in 1996.
-To understand this technique, we will explore the different types of data modeling, including the relational data model, Entity Relationship model, Hierarchical data model, Object-Oriented model, and Dimensional data model.
-The Dimensional data model is composed of a fact table and dimension tables.
-This article will also recap some fundamental knowledge, including the star and snowflake schemas, which are common approaches to Dimensional data modeling.
-Additionally, we will explain the differences between these schemas by exploring the concepts of normalization."
+To understand this technique, we will explore the different types of data modeling and recap some fundamental knowledge, including the star and snowflake schemas, and the concepts of normalization."
 date: "2023-04-02"
 banner:
   src: "resource/thumbnail.png"